Continuous transition from a Landau quasiparticle to a neutral spinon: Benchmarking Wavefunction Ansatz with ED and DMRG via VMC calculation

 with $\langle ij\rangle$ denoting a nearest-neighbor (NN) bond.
 Here $\mathbf{S}_i$ and $n_i$ are spin and electron number operators on site $i$, respectively.
 The strong correlation nature of the $t$-$J$ model originates from the no double occupancy constraint $\sum_{\sigma} c^\dagger_{i\sigma}c^{}_{i\sigma}\leq 1$ on each site, which is imposed via the projection operator $\mathcal{P}_s$.
 Generally, a two-leg ladder is anisotropic along the chain direction (denoted as ${x}$ direction) and the rung direction (denoted as $y$ direction) as illustrated in Fig.~\ref{fig:PBCphase} under PBC, where we choose the rung-direction couplings as $t_{ij} = t$ and $J_{ij} = J$, and the chain-direction couplings as $t_{ij} = \alpha t$ and $J_{ij}=\alpha J$, with $\alpha>0$ as the anisotropic parameter.
 The superexchange coupling constant $J$ is taken as the unit and the hopping term $t/J=3$ is used throughout the paper.
-The DMRG calculation of this work is done with 2500 saved states to fit a truncation error up to $10^{-10}$ with 200 sweeps for convergence.
+The DMRG calculation of this paper is done with 2500 saved states to fit a truncation error up to $10^{-10}$ with 200 sweeps for convergence.
+Most of the VMC calculations in this paper are done on a $48\times 2$ lattice, but no obvious change of the results is seen as the system size changes up to $64\times 2$.